n00b69/woa-dipper/guide/3-install.md

 > Replace `path\to\dipper-uefi.img` with the actual path of the UEFI image

 > [!Important]
-> Remove your USB cable right after leaving the fastboot screen, or Windows may crash in the initial setup
+> Remove your USB cable right after leaving the fastboot screen, or Windows may crash in the initial setup, which will then require a reinstall
 ```cmd
 fastboot boot path\to\dipper-uefi.img
 ```